YvoysePierre/Ralph_CSTextingBot/README.md

 The tree logic is defined in `/tree/treeLogic.js`.
 This contains all of the app behavior that is related to the binary tree.

+## Validating Nodes
+Since the tree definitions are a little hard to validate by hand, I wrote a tool to do this automatically.

+Essentially the tool checks to make sure the children (`l` and `r` nodes) of each node actually exist.

+This runs automatically when the bot starts and the bot will refuse to start if this check does not pass.
+It would crash eventually if it didn't refuse to start.

+This can also be run manually with `node /tree/validateNodes`.

 ## Config
 The `/config.js` file defined the configuration of the chat bot as well as any needed credentials.